 The preceding step that if N contains a given matrix then it contains all matrices similar to that matrix.
-Therefore if N is a nontrivial normal subgroup of $\mathbf{SL}(2,\mathbb{C})$ then N is a union of similarity classes, and the latter in turn implies that N contains a given matrix A if and only if it contains a Jordan form for A. For 2×2 matrices there are only two basic Jordan forms; namely, diagonal matrices and elementary 2×2 Jordan matrices of the form where $\lambda \neq 0$.
+Therefore if N is a nontrivial normal subgroup of $\mathbf{SL}(2,\mathbb{C})$ then N is a union of similarity classes, and the latter in turn implies that N contains a given matrix A if and only if it where $\lambda \neq 0$.
 Such matrices have determinant 1 if and only if the product of the diagonal entries is the identity, and this means that the Jordan forms must satisfy conditions very close in the hint; the only difference involves the diagonal case where the diagonal entries may be equal to ± 1 .
 If N is neither trivial nor equal to the subgroup $\{\pm I\}$, then it must contain a Jordan form given by a diagonal matrix whose nonzero entries are not ± 1 or else it must contain an elementary 2×2 Jordan matrix.